Stand with me. Stand up for Tasmania...

 - Do the right thing: The Roman philosopher Marcus Aurelius is credited with having said, “If it is not right do not do it; if it is not true do not say it.”
 We all know right from wrong.
 Once upon a time it may have been ok, at least in Tasmania, to destroy our landscapes and seascapes in the pursuit of profit.
 But I say no!
 They must be held to account!

 I'm Dr Lisa Gershwin, and I am going to run for Parliament in 2022.
 If you'd like to help out with my campaign, or with getting the word out about salmon reform, gimme a hoy.

 My Vision for Tasmania

-Higher taxes won't fix our mental health and disability problems.
+I ran for State Parliament in May 2021 on a mental health, disability, and housing platform.
+I am still committed and passionate about these causes, and I always will be.
 We need fresh thinking and we need fair thinking.
 The funding already exists hidden away in subsidies to big businesses.
 These huge subsidies are funnelled into the pockets of big corporations long after they become profitable, and should be redirected back into communities for the health and wellbeing of all Tasmanians.

 Your vote for me is a vote for a fair go.